Where do you get your protein?

 Ok but we're not a hippo or gorilla you're going to argue.
 Still, how much protein does a human actually need?
 Let’s pull the curtain on this protein thing.

 According to PCRM, the average woman needs about 46 grams of protein per day and the average man needs 56 grams which equates to about .8 grams per kilogram of body weight.
 In today’s society, if you’re consuming a typical standard western diet, you may be doubling that amount.
 Getting too much protein isn't necessarily a good thing.
 In fact, the opposite is true when it comes to animal protein.
-Studies have shown that replacing animal protein with plant protein is associated with a lower risk for mortality.
+Studies have shown that replacing animal protein with plant protein is associated with a lower risk for all-cause mortality.

 The truth is when you’re consuming a diet heavy in animal protein, you’re impairing your blood viscosity or its ability to flow through arteries and vessels which is essential to our system and organ maintenance.
 If you eat bacon and eggs for breakfast, all of that saturated fat and cholesterol slows the blood down.
 My husband saw actual video footage of this at TrueNorth Health Centre in California.
 It takes hours for your blood flow to return to normal.
 Just in time for you to eat that turkey and cheese sandwich for lunch where the whole process starts over.
 And then you do it to yourself again for dinner.
 It’s not until you’re asleep many hours later that your blood is flowing normally and then you wake up and start the day the same way.
 It’s no wonder these inflammatory foods we eat constantly are causing conditions like diabetes, heart disease, kidney disease, fatty liver and even brain diseases like alzheimer's.
 In the words of Dr. Klapper, “it’s in the food people!”
 Our bodies can process and digest plant-based proteins much more easily because they are alkaline and full of water and fibre.